Local Lorentz Transformation and Mass-Energy Relation of Spinor: The classical mechanics for a spinor and mass-energy Relation

 in which

-where $\textbf{A}^\mu$ and $\textbf{G}$ are potentials produced by the spinor $\phi$ itself, which satisfy the natural boundary condition.}
+where we take the spinor as a closed system, and $ {A}^\mu$ and $ {G}$ are self-potentials satisfying the natural boundary condition.

-According to the N\"other's theorem, the conserved energy of the system $\phi$ should be $E$ defined by (\ref{2.8}).
-In the central coordinate system $\bar x^\mu$ of the spinor, since the spinor takes the energy eigenstate, we have $\pa_0 \textbf{A}^\mu=\pa_0 \textbf{G}=0$.
-By the Green functions of (\ref{2.4}) and (\ref{2.5}), we have the corresponding static energy
+In the central coordinate system $\bar x^\mu$ of the spinor, since the spinor takes the energy eigenstate, we have $\pa_0 {A}^\mu=\pa_0 {G}=0$.
+By the Green's functions of (\ref{2.4}) and (\ref{2.5}), we can calculate the corresponding static energy as follows

-where $r=|\bar x-\bar y|$.
-By (\ref{2.13}) and (\ref{2.14}), we find $W_A, W_G$ provide contrary self energy, so the scalar field is quite different from the vector one in some aspects.
+where $r=|\bar x-\bar y|$. { By (\ref{2.13}) and (\ref{2.14}), we find that $W_A$ provides positive self-energy, but $W_G$ provides negative one, so the scalar field is quite different from the vector one in some aspects.}